The concept of soulmates is very subjective.

 Study – II

-The study conducted by Renae Franiuk, Department of Psychology, Aurora University on 143 adults called as Implicit relationship theory.
+The study conducted by Renae Franiuk, Department of Psychology, Aurora University on 143 adults is called as Implicit relationship theory.

 In implicit theories of relationships (ITRs), people are divided into those who believe that relationships are destined for each other and those who believe that relationships develop slowly with effort.